What is shingles

 What are the different types of shingles?

-The most common types of shingles are asphalt, wood, slate, and composite.
-Each type has its own unique characteristics and benefits.
+The most common types of shingles are asphalt, wood, slate, and metal.

 How long do shingles last?

-The lifespan of shingles can vary depending on the material, climate, and proper installation, but they typically last between 20-50 years.
+The lifespan of shingles can vary depending on the material, but asphalt shingles typically last 20-30 years, wood shingles 30-50 years, and slate or metal shingles 50-100 years with proper maintenance.

 When should I replace my shingles?

-You should consider replacing your shingles if they are cracked, curling, or missing, or if you notice significant wear and tear.
-It's best to have a professional roofing contractor inspect your roof and provide recommendations.
+You should consider replacing your shingles if they are cracked, curling, or missing, or if you notice leaks or other signs of damage to your roof.
+It's generally recommended to have a professional roofing contractor inspect your roof every few years to assess the condition of your shingles.

 Connect with certified professionals in your area